Paddy O'Connell: Career

-Current TV and radio work

-O'Connell currently works on a wide range of BBC radio and TV programmes.
-He presents the weekly BBC Radio 4 Sunday morning news programme, Broadcasting House.
-He joined the programme full-time in 2006, having previously covered for its former presenter Fi Glover while she was on maternity leave.

-On an episode of Broadcasting House in March 2013 O'Connell was so moved by the journalist Emilie Blachère's reading of her poem "A Love Letter from Emilie Blachère to Rémi Ochlik" that he was unable to continue and the programme fell silent for over ten seconds.
-Blachère read her poem on the first anniversary of the death of the photo-journalist Rémi Ochlik, her partner, who died with the veteran war correspondent Marie Colvin during the Syrian Civil War in 2012.

 From 2004 he commentated on the Eurovision Song Contest semi-finals on BBC Three.
-He also presented various behind-the-scenes segments at the main final of the contest, shown on BBC Three.
+He also presented behind-the-scenes segments at the main final of the contest, shown on BBC Three.
 In 2010, O'Connell took part in a Eurovision edition of PopMaster on the Ken Bruce Show on BBC Radio 2, losing to John Kennedy O'Connor.
 He was again a contestant on 17 May 2013, winning the contest against Ken Bruce, with John Kennedy O'Connor as question master.
 On 17 March 2011, he announced via Twitter that he had been replaced as a commentator for the Eurovision semi-finals as the BBC "refreshed" its Eurovision team.
 He appeared in the 2011 documentary The Secret History of Eurovision.

 In 2017, he appeared alongside Ken Bruce on Radio 2's coverage of the Eurovision Song Contest final and in recent years he has often been heard in conversation with Ken Bruce during Radio 2's Eurovision Song Contest coverage.
 In 2023, after Bruce departed from Radio 2, he was announced as part of their Eurovision lineup, hosting the two semi-finals for the station.

+O'Connell presents the weekly BBC Radio 4 Sunday morning news programme, Broadcasting House.
+He joined the programme full-time in 2006, having previously covered for its former presenter Fi Glover while she was on maternity leave.

+On an episode of Broadcasting House in March 2013 O'Connell was so moved by the journalist Emilie Blachère's reading of her poem "A Love Letter from Emilie Blachère to Rémi Ochlik" that he was unable to continue and the programme fell silent for over ten seconds.
+Blachère read her poem on the first anniversary of the death of her partner, the photo-journalist Rémi Ochlik, who died with the veteran war correspondent Marie Colvin during the Syrian Civil War in 2012.

-In 2016 he presented a series on BBC Radio 4, Travels with Bob, in which he visited various places in Britain with his border terrier.
+In 2016 he presented a series on BBC Radio 4, Travels with Bob, in which he visited various places in Britain with his Border Terrier.

 In 2023 he joined the Newscast (podcast) team, mostly at weekends alongside Laura Kuenssberg.

 In November 2024 O'Connell started presenting Newsnight on BBC Two, before becoming a permanent presenter of the programme the following May.
-He presents the programme each Thursday night.

 He is also an occasional presenter of the PM programme.

-He also regularly chairs the First Wednesday discussions hosted by the Frontline Club in West London, in which experts and key figures debate current geopolitical events happening around the world.